-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation the linkage with the remuneration policy be explained. the annual report.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation the board of directors and the executive board by the company and other companies in the group, including information on the most important contents of retention and retirement/resignation schemes, be disclosed in the annual report and that the linkage with the remuneration policy be explained.
+Management in the annual report.
 Lundbeck does not offer defined-benefit schemes to members of the Board of Directors or the Executive Management.
-The most important aspects of retention and severance programmes are disclosed in the annual report.
-5. Financial reporting, risk manageme ent and audits 5.1.
-Identification of risks and transparent cy about other r elevant informa tion 5.1.1.
-The Committee recommends that the board of directors in the management commentary review and account for the most important strategic and business-related risks, risks in connection with the financial reporting as well as for the company's risk management. × Lundbeck takes a systematic approach to risk management.
+The most important aspects of retention and severance programs are disclosed in the annual report.
+5. Financial reporting, risk management and audits 5.1.
+Identification of risks and transparency about ut other relevant ir formation 5.1.1.
+The Committee recommends that the board of directors in the management commentary review and account for the most important strategic and business-related risks, risks in connection with the financial reporting as well as for the company's risk management. Х Lundbeck takes a systematic approach to risk management.
 Annually, the company identifies the most significant risks, which are monitored in an ongoing process by Executive Management as well as the Board of Directors.
 The company's risk management activities are disclosed in the annual report.
 5.2.
-Whistleblower scheme 5.2.
 Whistleblower scheme 5.2.1.
 The Committee recommends that the board of directors decide whether to establish a whistleblower scheme for expedient and confidential notification of possible or suspected wrongdoing.
 X Lundbeck has established a whistleblower scheme for expedient and confidential notification of possible or suspected wrongdoing.